joeylemon/torquee/README.md

 # Torquee
 A torque simulation designed to help physics students visualize the basic concept covered in most introductional physics classes.

+Made with vanilla Javascript and jQuery.
+From-scratch canvas rendering and physics calculations.

 ## The Project
 This was a part of the final project for EF 152 at the University of Tennessee.
 We were tasked with completing the follows:
 - Research and define a need for a web based simulation of a physics principle